 Acne and Pimples- Acne is a disease and pimples can be a symptom of acne.

-Causes of Acne and Pimples
+Common Causes of Acne and Pimple Breakouts

 1. Hormonal Changes